Skip to main content

 One thing to dwell on very briefly is the word ‘refactor’ because when I talk to developers ‘refactor’ is often misunderstood.
 When you’re refactoring, you are not changing the behaviour of the code.
 You never refactor to add a new piece of functionality.
 You might refactor to get the codebase into a state where you want it to be so that you can add a new piece of functionality but:

-refactoring, by definition, does not alter the externally observable behaviour of the code.
+Refactoring, by definition, does not alter the externally observable behaviour of the code.

 What is BDD?